 Project WET focuses on people's relationship to water throughout their lives.
 Students learn that water is not only a shared resource but a shared responsibility.
 Many activities include action steps for students to involve their families, friends and community in their learning process.

 - Vermont Agency of Natural Resources Educational Programs

 - The UVM Watershed Alliance

 - The Vermont EPSCoR Program

 How to Get Trained in WET

 Project WET is available to formal and informal educators only through workshops conducted by Vermont's Project WET coordinator and trained facilitators.
 WET workshops are offered throughout Vermont during the year.
 Interested schools, districts, and other organizations can request an on-site Project WET workshop with a minimum of 10 participants.
-The cost per person for the workshop and Activity Guide is $25.00.
 If you are interested in attending a workshop, contact Laura Dlugolecki or Lindsay Miller.

 The Project WET Guide and Other Program Publications

 The prize of Project WET is the Project WET Curriculum and Activity Guide, a 500+ page collection of more than 90 fun, innovative, water-related educational activities designed to supplement an educator's existing curriculum.
 Project WET materials were developed and field-tested by over 600 educators and resource managers working with more than 34,000 students nationwide.
 The materials are hands-on, fun to do, easy to use, and meet the needs of many different teaching and learning styles.

 The guide is only available through Project WET workshops.
 People's relationships to water are a major theme of the activity guide which also addresses: